mebjas/mebjas.github.io/_posts/2020-12-30-how-to-get-commodity-price-in-google-sheet.md

 ---
 layout: post
-title: How to get latest commodity pricing in Google Sheet
+title: How to get the latest commodity pricing in Google Sheet
 categories: [finance, app-script, google-sheet, commodity, gold-price, silver-price]
-description: "I use Google Sheets for tracking my expenses, assets and liabilities.
-And 2020 has been a year where I was pushed to rethink my portfolio.
-Google Sheet has a first class support for getting the latest values of stocks on some US based exchanges like <code>NASDAQ</code>.
-On the other hand it doesn't have as well support for other exhanges like <code>SGX: Singapore Exchange</code>.
+description: "I use Google Sheets for tracking my expenses, assets, and liabilities.
+Google Sheet has a first-class support for querying the latest values of stocks on US-based exchanges like <code>NASDAQ</code> or <code>NYSE</code>.
+On the other hand, it doesn't have as well support for other exchanges like <code>SGX: Singapore Exchange</code>.
 To overcome this we are supposed to run awkward hacks like crawling <code>yahoo finance</code> pages.
-In this article I'll be writing about how to write an <code>AppScript</code> that will allow you to crawl such information from some API respository and mildly mention option to cache some data if there is limited API call per hour.
-I'll be using example of how to get latest gold price, silver price and platinum price in USD in Google Sheet.
-This can be easily extended to solve questions on how to get latest gold prices in India in Google Sheet or latest price of Indian stocks or Singapore Exachange stocks."
+In this article I'll be writing about how to write an <code>AppScript</code> that will allow you to crawl such information from some API repository and mildly mention the option to cache some data if there is a limited API call per hour.
+I'll be using the example of how to get the latest gold price, silver price, and platinum price in USD in Google Sheet.
+This can be easily extended to solve questions on how to get the latest gold prices in India in Google Sheet or the latest price of Indian stocks or Singapore Exchange stocks."
 post-no: 22
 toc: true
 image: '../images/post22_image1.jpg'
 ---

-I use Google Sheets for tracking my expenses, assets and liabilities.
-And 2020 has been a year where I was pushed to rethink my portfolio.
-Google Sheet has a first class support for getting the latest values of stocks on some US based exchanges like `NASDAQ`.
-On the other hand it doesn't have as well support for other exhanges like `SGX: Singapore Exchange`.
+I use Google Sheets for tracking my expenses, assets, and liabilities.
+Google Sheet has first-class support for querying the latest values of stocks on US-based exchanges like `NASDAQ` or `NYSE`.
+On the other hand, it doesn't have as well support for other exchanges like `SGX: Singapore Exchange`.
 To overcome this we are supposed to run awkward hacks like crawling `yahoo finance` pages.
-In this article I'll be writing about how to write an `AppScript` that will allow you to crawl such information from some API respository and mildly mention option to cache some data if there is limited API call per hour.
-I'll be using example of how to get latest gold price, silver price and platinum price in USD in Google Sheet.
-This can be easily extended to solve questions on how to get latest gold prices in India in Google Sheet or latest price of Indian stocks or Singapore Exachange stocks.
+In this article, I'll be writing about how to write an `AppScript` that will allow you to crawl such information from some API repository and mildly mention the option to cache some data if there is a limited API call per hour.
+I'll be using the example of how to get the latest gold price, silver price, and platinum price in USD in Google Sheet.
+This can be easily extended to solve questions on how to get the latest gold prices in India in Google Sheet or the latest price of Indian stocks or Singapore Exchange stocks.

 ## Some existing approaches
 ### Using GOOGLEFINANCE function, example: =GOOGLEFINANCE("NASDAQ:MSFT")
-This is very helpful in getting latest values of some `NASDAQ` or `NYSE` listed stocks.
+This is very helpful in getting the latest values of some `NASDAQ` or `NYSE` listed stocks.
 For example:

 ```gs
 Some NASDAQ examples: